 Early in our marriage we put together a statement of our family values.
 It is the most important contract we’ve made in our time together.
 In fact, we still carry the laminated “first edition” with us.

-Growing our souls is like a super value.
+So we adopted the idea.
+Today, "growing our souls" is a super value.
 It is the foundation of every other value in our value bound life.